 The Classic BJJ Ezekiel Choke

-The classic BJJ Ezekiel choke is a real nasty piece of techniques.
+The classic BJJ Ezekiel choke is a real nasty piece of technique.
 This move developed as a result of the efforts of a certain Judoka by the name of Ezequiel Paraguassu.
 While preparing for the Olympics he decides to throw in some BJJ training in the mix and chose Carlson Gracie’s to do so.
 What we today know as the BJJ Ezekiel choke came purely by accident when Paraguassu was stuck in the closed guard.
 His instinctive reaction guided him to the old judo choke called Sode Guruma Jime which is the forefather of the modern Ezekiel choke.

-The original Ezekiel choke is nothing fancy and pretty.
+The original Ezekiel Choke is nothing fancy and pretty.
 It is a direct, simple choke that results in both a sensation of choking as well as immense pain.
 Since it turned out the move could choke someone while they were in guard, Carlson decided to look into it.
 After a lot of experimentation, the result was a move that later branched out into plenty of variations of its own.
-Do not kid yourself thinking you can successfully pull off an Ezekiel choke that’s going to be a pure blood choke.
+Do not kid yourself thinking you can successfully pull off an Ezekiel Choke that’s going to be a pure blood choke.
 The cold hard and painful truth is that this is mostly an air choke, which can double as a blood choke under certain circumstances.

-From the mount position, the BJJ Ezekiel choke is really easy to get.
+From the mount position, the BJJ Ezekiel Choke is really easy to get.
 Most people already have an arm under the head of an opponent, which means there’s no need to do complex setups.
 All it takes is to put the four fingers of the arm that’s under the head deep inside the sleeve of your other arm.
 The hand of this second arm then goes as deep across the neck as possible.
 Finishing is almost effortless, whether you keep a blade hand or make a fist.

 The Arm-In BJJ Ezekiel Choke

 The best use of this choke is definitely with the Gi.
 From side control, an opponent is going to set themselves up just by slightly turning away from you.
-The moment the opponent exposes a bit of their back, the aim os to slide the arm that’s closer to their hip around their neck.
+The moment the opponent exposes a bit of their back, the aim is to slide the arm that’s closer to their hip around their neck.
 However, it is imperative to trap the top arm of the opponent as well, rather than just the neck.
 The palm of that arm needs to end up pointing towards you on the other side of the opponent’s neck.
 This is where you’ll use the fingers of that arm to grab the sleeve of your other, free arm.
 Just like with the classic Ezekiel.
 For a finish, all you need to do is sit back so that the opponent ends up on their back.

 Back control is a great example of how you can hit this choke without the Gi.
 Longer limbs are definitely an advantage but not a condition for success.
 When you have the seatbelt in, you’re actually ready.
 All you need to do is transfer the bottom arm across the neck so that it ends up across the shoulder.
 Simply put in a figure-four grip and squeeze to finish.